lxh99/2017-07-16-gapminder-demo/README.md

 Demo repository for learning git with gapminder data

-Code from a Software Carpentry Workshop held at UCSF on July 15 and 16 We can also add text from our local machine
+Code from a Software Carpentry Workshop held at UCSF on July 15 and 16 We can also add text and large pictures from our local machine